heavyimage/screenplay-markovs/README.md

 * Use to check your own scripts for saminess; do your characters "sound" different?

 # Caveats + Tweaks
 * Parsing scripts is not a solved problem; depending on the script quality you may get some parsing errors / stage directions that parse as character dialog.
+In particular, the jouvence parser requires proper screenplay formatting -- whitespace matters and is used to help it determine the types of blocks in a script which this program relies on.
 * The output of the chain puts spaces in some strange places, often around punctuation marks.
 Fixing this is left as an exercise to the forker :-)
 * Determining which characters are important is hard based on show type / scale.
 Currently, deems any character with > 100 lines a "major" character but this might be wrong.
 Another approach might be to take the top N characters by number of lines.
 * There are a lot of options for how to construct models once all the text is parsed out; more reading [here](https://github.com/jsvine/markovify/blob/master/README.md).